ProjectLibertyLabs/siwf/docs/src/SignatureGeneration.md

 ## Step 4 (Recommended): Provide Application Context

-To help users understand which application is asking them to sign in, you can provide an `applicationContext` object that contains the URL and content hash of an application context credential.
+To help users understand which application is asking them to sign in, you can provide an `applicationContext` object that contains the URL of an application context credential.
 This is especially important if you want to manage multiple applications under a single provider identity.
 Note that any delegations that are granted by the user will apply to all applications for that provider.